tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 We'll basically do the same processing as at the end of the previous tutorial, but make use of yet another high-level function to reduce the amount of lines we have to write:
-:meth:`~geonat.network.Network.fitevalres`, which combines the two functions :meth:`~geonat.network.Network.fit` and :meth:`~geonat.network.Network.evaluate` and also calculates the residual using :meth:`~geonat.network.Network.math`.
+:meth:`~disstans.network.Network.fitevalres`, which combines the two functions :meth:`~disstans.network.Network.fit` and :meth:`~disstans.network.Network.evaluate` and also calculates the residual using :meth:`~disstans.network.Network.math`.
 We'll start with a single, non-iterative L1-regularized solution:

 .. doctest::